 On the down side, your readership might be sizeable, might not make you a lot of money, but will demand that you show up to write your blog regularly.
 Readers expect bloggers to stay on top of their blog and keep it updated at least a few times per week — unless you alert them to a vacation or blog stoppage.

-However, the article doesn’t mention some popular blog communities such as LiveJournal, MSN Spaces, Yahoo 360 or AOL Journals — all of which are free.
+There are also popular blog communities such as LiveJournal, MSN Spaces, Yahoo 360 or AOL Journals — all of which are free.
 Note that these communities offer more personal blog spaces, more like MySpace, than the services such as Blogger or TypePad, where more professionals self-publish.

 How to Get Your Blog Noticed